How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Wakeup Time: When Do Chickens Wake Up From Their Slumber?

-The average chicken needs 8 hours of sleeps every day.
+The average chicken needs 8 hours of sleep every day.
 So, if your adult chicken flock goes to night sleep at 7.00 p.m., then they will wake at around 4.00-5.00 a.m.
 But remember, if it is dark outside, they take 1-2 hours more naps.

 Whereas baby chicks usually sleep for around 18-20 hours a day.
 They usually wake up before sunrise when the sunlight brightens.